szaumoor/ZSTweaks/README.md

 **Component 2100:** Make Sun Soul Ray from Sun Soul Monks damage improve slightly and do more damage to undead

-The maximum damage will grow to 6d8 at level 12, and 6 damage to undead, which is a very small bonus that doesn't scale.
-Now this bonus increases by 2 points every time the power is upgraded.
+The maximum damage normally grows up to 6d8 at level 12, adding 6 damage to undead, which is a very small bonus that doesn't scale.
+Now this bonus against undead increases by 2 points every time the power is upgraded.

 **Component 2110:** Make Sun Soulbeam do more damage to undead: 12d6 instead of just 3 more damage than baseline.

-The difference between non-undead and undead in the original is 9d6 vs. 9d6+3.
+The difference in damage between non-undead and undead in vanilla is 9d6 vs. 9d6+3.
 It's really not a meaningful difference.
 Therefore, the damage to undead will now be 12d6, i.e. up to 72 damage instead of 57, which I think is okay for a once-per-day ability anyway.

 **Component 360:** Make Etheral Retribution do more damage per round: 6d6 per round instead of 3d8